Diell02/Shop/README.md

 # Shop

-This project's a simple shop where the frontend it's more in focus than the backend.
-I have used HTML, CSS, Javascript, and PHP.
-The project's not been completed by the backend.
+This project is a simple shop where the frontend is more in focus than the backend.
+It utilizes HTML, CSS, JavaScript, and PHP.
+The backend has not been completed, with PHP used mainly for retrieving/saving data from/to the database for login, register, and some texts.
+It includes more static data.

-PHP it's used simply just to retrieve/save data from/on the database for login, register, and for some texts, and not for all data, so it has more static data on it.
-About the frontend I have used HTML to create the structure, CSS to style it up and Javascript to validate my login, register, and make my slideshow slide.
+For the frontend, HTML is used to create the structure, CSS for styling, and JavaScript for validating login, register, and creating a slideshow.